datamindedbe/academy-capstone/README.md

 - Check all logs and set log level to INFO
 - Select `academy-capstone-winter-2022-mwaa-role` as the execution role

+Creation of an MWAA environment can take up to 20 minutes.
 Following successfull creation you can access the Airflow Web UI through the link in the console.

 Finally, create a DAG that triggers a batch job and upload it in the previously specified DAG folder on S3.
 It should pop up in the Airflow UI where you can trigger it manually.